-- Heat olive oil in a large skillet over medium heat.
-Add the onion and sauté until soft (approx. 10-15 mins).
+- Heat olive oil in large skillet on stove over medium heat.
+Add onion.
+Sauté until soft, 10-15 minutes.

-- Add the garlic, turmeric, garam masala, chili powder, cumin, cinnamon, cayenne, salt and chickpeas to the skillet.
-Stir until very fragrant (approx. 1-2 mins).
+- Add garlic, turmeric, garam masala, chili powder, cumin, cinnamon, cayenne, salt, and chickpeas to skillet.
+Stir until very fragrant, 1-2 minutes.

-- Add the drained fire roasted tomatoes and let simmer for 20 mins, stirring occasionally.
+- Add drained, fire-roasted tomatoes and simmer 20 minutes, stirring occasionally.

-- Complete your meal by pairing with your favorite plate method additions listed below:
+TIP: Consider completing the meal by serving with your favorite plate method additions or ours, listed below:

 - 1 C Moroccan Spiced Chickpeas for quarter plate vegetarian protein

-- ½ C couscous, quinoa, or brown rice for quarter plate of starch/carbohydrate
+- 1/2 C couscous, quinoa, or brown rice for quarter plate starch/carbohydrate

-- 1 diced cucumber or jicama bulb, for a portion of half plate of non-starchy vegetables
+- 1 diced cucumber or jicama bulb, for half plate non-starchy vegetables

-- 2 C kale, chopped into bite size pieces for a portion of half plate of non-starchy vegetables
+- 2 C kale, chopped into bite-size pieces for half plate non-starchy vegetables

 - For the chickpeas: canned white beans